The Smedley's Engineers Team

 This high-level experience saw him appointed as Principal Engineer (Heavy Vehicle Freight Network) for the Queensland Department of Transport and Main Roads.
 He advised on the technical issues relating to the construction and dynamic performance of heavy vehicles, and the interrelationship between road geometry and heavy vehicle operating characteristics.
 He was also actively involved in evaluating and managing the impacts of heavy vehicles and advising other agencies and associations.

 In December, 2013, Robert joined with his father Alan to regenerate the Smedley family’s innovative and passionate leadership in Australia’s heavy vehicle engineering industry.
-Robert maintains a high level of involvement in the heavy vehicle industry in Australia through his participation in industry reference groups and associations and at industry events.
+Robert maintains a high level of involvement in the heavy vehicle industry in Australia through his participation in industry reference groups and associations at industry events.

 And as well as his managerial obligations he also encourages a very hands on approach to the heavy vehicle industry, regularly getting behind the wheel of an 18 speed multi-combination vehicle and putting it to the test.

-Engineering Manager & Senior Engineer
+Operations Manager & Senior Engineer

 With extensive experience in all aspects of heavy vehicle engineering and vehicle design certification, Dean joined the Smedley’s team in 2016 as Senior Heavy Vehicle Engineer.